genixpro/kwola/README.md

 `[user@localhost]$ kwola_install_proxy_cert`

 If you are on a server machine, its a bit more complicated.
-You will have to read this page and follow the instructions:
+On Ubuntu & RedHat systems, you can use the following commands to get the cert installed.
+First, generate the cert using the same install proxy cert command, but with a 1 at the end.
+The 1 forces it to exit immediately.

+`[user@localhost]$ kwola_install_proxy_cert 1`

+Next, use the certutil program to install the certificate into Chromes certificate repository:

+`[user@localhost]$ certutil -d sql:~/.pki/nssdb -A -n 'mitm.it cert authority' -i ~/.mitmproxy/mitmproxy-ca-cert.cer -t TCP,TCP,TCP`

+If you have issues, you can read more on the webiste for mitmproxy:

 https://docs.mitmproxy.org/stable/concepts-certificates/